 This certificate program has a continuous intake that contains 10 courses, each of which are three credits, for a total of 30 credits.
 Evaluations are completed on a course-by-course basis—generally based on assignments, quizzes, lab marks, midterm exams where applicable and final examinations.

 This program also recognizes past educational and work experience through prior learning assessment and recognition.

-Water Treatment Operations certificates require a minimum of 6 TRU credits (Open Learning or campus).
+Water Treatment Operations certificates require a minimum of six TRU credits (Open Learning or campus).

-Water Treatment Operations certificate program graduation requires completion of 30 credits, with a minimum graduating grade point average (GPA) of 2.0 based on the TRU vocational grading scale, as well as successful completion of each individual course within the program with a grade of 70% or higher.
+Water Treatment Operations certificate program graduation requires completion of 30 credits, with a minimum graduating grade point average (GPA) of 2.0 based on the TRU vocational grading scale, as well as successful completion of each individual course within the program with a grade of 70 percent or higher.